LizMarlowe-byte/docs-as-code-portfolio-jekyll/README.md

 - Explore and compare popular SSGs used in engineering teams
 - Showcase real examples of my technical writing
 - Build documentation sites end‑to‑end using best practices
 - Create a curated, public‑facing writing and tooling portfolio

-> **Tip:**
-> This page serves as the documentation homepage in this Jekyll version of the project.

 ---